syadav48/NextEdge/my-app/README.md

 refer auth folder
 **Unlike** normal layouts, which persist their state when navigating between pages, templates reset their state whenever a new instance is rendered.

+## Loading tsx
+The file help us create loading states that user see while waiting for content to laod in specific route. refer blog to get this.